Job Archives

 • MUTCD, NEC and the Washington State Electrical Code.

-• Multi-meter, specialized electronic equipment, and various construction equipment including bucket truck, forklift, and various other support equipment.
+• Multi-meter, Oscilloscope, and specialized electronic equipment, and various construction equipment including bucket truck, forklift, backhoe, and various other support equipment.

 • Hazards related to the work including working at heights, exposure to traffic, fumes, and electricity.